ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Gamepad X, West: Gamepad D-pad Left, East: Gamepad D-pad Right, North: Gamepad B, South: Pointer reset

 In Flycast's Video settings, check VSync.
 In Controls settings, for Xbox 360 Controller, select Port A, click Map, select Dreamcast Controls, Reset the mapping.
-Then set the mapping by pressing the buttons on Gear VR controller.
-Press Touchpad South to reset stick.
+Press Touchpad South to reset stick, and set the mapping by pressing the buttons on Gear VR controller.
 Set Reload by pressing Touchpad Center.
 Under Dreamcast Devices, set Port A to Light Gun, select Sega VMU, check Crosshair.

 Press F11 to switch to fullscreen.
 If your screen's resolution is 16:9 and the game is 4:3, you need to modify ScaleYaw from 1000 to 1333 in the config file in order to get the correct crosshair moving scale (and restart app, text editor needs to be run as admin).